laravel/vapor-docs/1.0/resources/networks.md

 By default, Vapor creates all SSL certificates in the `us-east-1` region, regardless of the region of your project.
 When your application is using API Gateway, AWS will automatically replicate your certificate to all regions behind the scenes.

 However, when using an Application Load Balancer to route traffic to your application, you will need to create a certificate in the region that the project is actually deployed to.
-If you are creating a certificate in the Vapor UI, you can do this by checking the "For Load Balancer" checkbox when creating the certificate.
 :::

 ### Deleting Load Balancers